TOA-Berlin-TicTacToe/toa-tic-tac-toe-starter-kit/README.md

 - Display a list of `games`.
 Each list item should be a button we can click to join a game by calling `onJoin(game.gameUid)`

+*Hint: To handle button clicks, you should use `onClick` in combination with an arrow function.
+If you assign the callback to the onClick prop directly, the callback function will be triggered every time the button is rendered!
+(Check ["Handling Events"](https://facebook.github.io/react/docs/handling-events.html) for more info on this.)*

 *Hint: The game object contains a list of all participating players (`game.players`).
 All games, because they are joinable, have only one player in the list pof players.Use this to associate a name with the game (`game.players[0]`)*